 All Active Directory Security Groups WQL Query

 The following is the query that is available to use in the dynamic collection.
-This query shall help you to find the active directory user groups that are discovered using the SCCM AD security group discovery method.
+This query shall help you find the active directory user groups discovered using the SCCM AD security group discovery method.

 select Name, UsergroupName, WindowsNTDomain, NetworkOperatingSystem, AgentName, AgentSite, AgentTime, ResourceId, ResourceType, UniqueUsergroupName from sms_r_usergroup where AgentName = 'SMS_AD_SECURITY_GROUP_DISCOVERY_AGENT'